Blogust: Frequently Asked Questions

 What role does Walgreens have in Blogust?

-Walgreens and the United Nations Foundation’s Shot@Life campaign are partnering to send 50,000 polio and measles vaccines to children who need them the most in developing countries.
 Polio vaccines cost on average $0.13 and measles vaccines cost on average $0.23, with an additional $0.70 per vaccine for delivery costs (refrigeration, health worker education, transportation, proper disposal of waste, etc.).
-However, Blogust is only one part of an overall commitment from Walgreens.
-Stay tuned for the next phase of the Walgreens partnership with Shot@Life in a few weeks!

 How will the money be used?

-Funds will go directly to support measles and polio vaccination efforts, by UNICEF and WHO, in the countries where they are needed the most.
+Funds generated by Blogust and the Get a Shot.
+Give a Shot® campaign will directly support Shot@Life’s implementing partners, UNICEF and WHO, to deliver polio and measles vaccines in the countries where they are needed most.